DRsnd/7733/README.md

-# IE Latin America Transactions paper 7733 files
+# IEEE Latin America Transactions paper 7733 files
 # Files coded using Matlab R2022b
 # Reconfiguration uses RECONFIGURACAO_V2.m along with a some extra files
 # After that results are saved to a *.mat file, used in the following process